Provenance Is King

 Luckily, in this new age of whole-selling fish and seafood, we are blessed with technological opportunities young George Campbell would never have dreamed possible!
 At the click of a button we are now in a position to trace the origins of every single fish for sale on our George Campbell counter.

 Here’s how it works:

-Karen and Dawn in our Whitefriars office are the official GC Boatspotters and they take their roles very seriously.
+Karen in our Whitefriars office are the official GC Boatspotters and they take their roles very seriously.
 In fact, there are even posters of the boats up on the walls; a bit like you’d see in a teenage fangirl bedroom only with fewer young heartthrob singers and more old fishermen in oils and wellies!